VariantSync/DiffDetective/README.md

 cd DiffDetective
 ```

+### Building and installing

+You can build and install DiffDetective using Maven such that it can be used in your own `pom.xml`.
+Alternatively, you can use a jar which includes all necessary dependencies.
+Such a jar can either be built manually using Maven or using Nix.

+#### Building and installing with Maven

+For building and installing Maven needs to be installed.
+Either provide it yourselves (e.g., using the system package manager) or, if you have Nix installed, run `nix-shell` (stable Nix) or `nix develop` (Nix Flakes) to provide all necessary build tools.

-Second, build DiffDetective and install it on your system so that you can access it from your own projects:
+Next, build DiffDetective and install it on your system so that you can access it from your own projects:
 ```shell
 mvn install
 ```